 In the hallway that separates the dining room from the lounge, visitors pass under the graceful moulded ceiling and skylight.
 Like the Martin paintings, these simply proportioned designs are part of the original 18th century building.

-The hall is an appropriate introduction to the octagonal lounge.
+The hall is an appropriate introduction to the hexagonal lounge.
 Once a music salon, this room features one of the most remarked about objects in the building, a 3,000-piece crystal chandelier, thought to be an artifact of the original mansion.
 Here too are marvellous examples of Victorian mirrors, giltwork and a late 19th century Regency fireplace of marble.

 One of the most attractive features of the house is the curved main staircase.
 Visitors see it today much as it was when the mansion took shape in the early years of the 18th century.
 But a stairway they don't see is the winding spiral of ironwork topped by a skylight and located near the entrance to the Conference Room.
 While the stair itself is probably Victorian the well in which it is built has been used by the staff for access to the kitchens and storerooms for more than two-hundred years.